iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 Information
 --------------
 In the bottom left corner of the Control Center is information about the currently connected module.
-It provides information about the module's firmware, hardware, bootloader and upgrade versions, and a link to your module's id.vertiq.co. site.
+It provides information about the module's firmware, hardware, bootloader and upgrade versions, and a link to your module's `id.vertiq.co <http://id.vertiq.co>`_ site.

 For example, when connecting a Vertiq 40-06 370Kv G2, we see the following